AI for Sports · Industry

 Wearable Data Platforms

 AI video analytics complement wearable data — combining optical tracking (position, speed from cameras) with physiological data (heart rate, acceleration from GPS vests) to create a complete athlete performance picture.
+We integrate with wearable data through API access or file export.

 Video Analysis Platforms